Eileen Sheridan (cyclist): Disallowed record

 The Women's Road Records Association disallowed her attempt on the Land's End to London record, in 1952, because the Daily Mirror had published a story announcing her attempt.
 The association's rules forbade publicity before a ride.
 She had beaten the record by 23 minutes.

 Life after racing

 In 1952 she was featured in a documentary film made by Dunlop called Spinning Wheels: Cycle Sport '50s Style.
 The film also featured Reg Harris, Ken Joy and Cyril Peacock as well as scenes from the Tour de France.
 In 1955 she was featured in an advertisement for Player's cigarettes.
 She was a Life Member and President of the Coventry Cycling Club, and was also Vice President of Roads Records Association.
 Finally, in 1955, at the end of her professional career, she had her daughter, Louise.
 After ending her racing career, Sheridan remained active as a spokesperson for cycling.
 She was inducted to the British Cycling Hall of Fame in 2016.

 Sheridan was a longtime resident of Isleworth.
 Her husband, Ken Sheridan, died in 2012 after 70 years of marriage, and she died at her home on 12 February 2023, at the age of 99.

+Memorial

+Sheridan has been commemorated by a steel sculpture installed on the Lias Line greenway in Warwickshire as part of The Portrait Benches project in recognition of Her Late Majesty Queen Elizabeth II’s Platinum Jubilee year.

+Blue Plaque

+On 21 October 2024 a blue plaque was unveiled at Butts Park Arena in Coventry commemorating Sheridan's first race win.
+Butts Park Arena was formerly the site of Coventry velodrome which closed in 2000.

+Eileen Sheridan Archive

+The Veteran-Cycle Club hold an archive of material relating to Sheridan.